cytechmobile/radicle-vscode-extension/README.md

 > _See the latest, as well as upcoming, updates in the [🗒️ Change Log](CHANGELOG.md)._

-- 🖲️ [Execute Radicle Commands](#integrated-radicle-commands) right from your IDE.
-Use whichever of the multiple integrated ways fits your workflow best.
+- 🖲️ [Radicle Commands](#integrated-radicle-commands) everywhere you need them
-- 📋 [Patches View](#patches-view) offers a quick glance at the status of code changes in your project
+- 📋 [Patches View](#patches-view) offers a glance at the status of code changes in your project
 - 🔐 [Integrated Authentication](#integrated-authentication) eases your Radicle Identity management
 - 📥 [Cloning](#cloning) of tracked Radicle projects
-- 🗺️ [Onboarding Flow](#onboarding-flow) with tips specialized to whichever state your Workspace is in when starting out
+- 🗺️ [Onboarding Flow](#onboarding-flow) with tips tuned to whichever state your Workspace is in when starting out
 - 🕵️‍♂️ [Troubleshooting Flow](#troubleshooting-flow) helping you point the extension to a Radicle CLI binary (if it didn't already auto-resolve)
 - 🎛️ [Configurable](#configurable) via VS Code's native Settings
-- 📜 [Integrated Logging](#integrated-logging) including Radicle command output
+- 📜 [Integrated Logging](#integrated-logging) including Radicle CLI's command output

 ### Integrated Radicle Commands

-- Execute common Radicle commands with dedicated buttons from within the main extension View
+- Run common Radicle commands with dedicated buttons from within the main extension View

     ![Buttons to execute Radicle commands in the main extension View](assets/for-md/rad-cmds-in-main-view.png)

-- Execute Radicle commands from within VS Code's Command Palette
+- Run Radicle commands from within VS Code's Command Palette

     ![Execute Radicle commands from within VS Code's Command Palette](assets/for-md/rad-cmds-in-palette.png)